-MS. FERTIG: Okay.
-So I would just say, as we get into these findings and the other things, one thing that stood out to me is, this wasn't handled through the normal process where you these employee -- 4.9 where you would handle an employee investigation.
+MS. BATISTA: So the best that I can explain is that it was a decision by the operations, by the superintendent to move through that process, and -- you know, because of the nature of the these employee -- 4.9 where you would handle an employee investigation.
 And I'm wondering if that triggered some of the other things that could have been recommended in this audit.